Guatemala Mission: The Indigenous Village

 Feeding Program

 When we arrived, our job was to work with some local pastors to clear out a section of land used for growing food for a feeding program.
-They don't have farm equipment; therefore, the area is cleared by hand, and our particular task for the day was digging up the root balls of old trees in preparation for the planting of new Avocado trees.
+They don't have farm equipment; therefore, the area is cleared by hand, and our particular task for the day was digging up the root balls of old trees in preparation for planting new Avocado trees.

 Malnutrition in Guatemala